 Although our high-quality library meets the Lipinski rule of 5 for 86%, we always advise to keep these rules as guidelines.
 Exploring the boundaries of drug-like space may help to find hits for challenging targets.

-It is crucial to apply high standards for compound management to ensure that the physical quality of the compounds remains at a high level.
+It is crucial to apply high standards for compound management in order to ensure that the physical quality of the compounds remains at a high level.
 For this reason we apply the REMP tube technology for compound management.

 The quality of our compound library is not only validated by ourselves but also by several of our customers.
 To maintain this quality, compound management is key!